vxtan27/w64dbg/README.md

 # __w64dbg__

-A high-performance debugging utility for x64 Windows executables with PDB and DWARF debug formats support.
+A high-performance debugging utility for x64 Windows executables with support in PDB and DWARF debug formats.

 ## __Download__